 - The certificate requires 20 semester hours in graduate liberal studies beyond the Master's level, which will include 18 elective hours of GLS courses and the successful completion of a qualifying exit exam, GLS 599, which carries two hours credit.
-GLS UNCW courses previously used for the MALS degree cannot be used for the post-master's certificate.
+Courses used to obtain the UNCW MALS degree cannot be used for the post-master's certificate.

 - GLS 591 (Directed Individual Study in Graduate Liberal Studies) courses may not be applied toward satisfaction of certificate requirements.

 - Cross-listed 400/500 courses may not be applied toward satisfaction of certificate requirements.

 - Three hours of graduate liberal studies credit may be transferred from another accredited graduate liberal studies program.